arashnrim/dashboard/README.txt

 === Running the Program ===
 Due to some limitations on IDLE, the program cannot be run on it.
 Instead, use the Terminal:

-0. At the location of the Python installation (usually at /Applications/Python <version>/), open and execute the "Install Certificates.command" file.
+0a.
+At the location of the Python installation (usually at /Applications/Python <version>/), open and execute the "Install Certificates.command" file.
+0b.
+To use the feature on the radio, install the Chrome drivers at /usr/local/bin/.
 1. Navigate to the project directory: cd /path/to/dashboard (where /path/to/dashboard is replaced with the path to the folder)/
 2. Install required modules: pip3 install -r requirements.txt